drdaemos/xc5-docs/en/how-to_articles/index.md

 *   {% link "How to move category description below products list" ref_k2TqHwih %}
 *   {% link "How to add Google Adwords Conversion Tracking Code to «Thank you for your order» page" ref_g8xO0UNP %}
 *   {% link "How to add Facebook Pixel Сode to X-Cart pages" ref_dENrdWxT %}
+*   {% link "How to add Google Tag Manager code snippets to the store pages" ref_eHPw9R4e %}
 *   {% link "How to hide left-hand bar for static pages only" ref_MQdca6cP %}
 *   {% link "How to set expiration date for static files being served directly by Nginx" ref_Vo1qpi6D %}
 *   {% link "X-Cart Upgrade General Steps" ref_xCPLmTHT %}